joshbeckman/notes/blog/_posts/2023-01-30-the-end-of-narro.md

 ---
 toc: true
 title: The End of Narro
-cover_image_url: "/assets/images/Screen-Shot-2023-01-22-at-10.54.43-copy.jpg"
+image: "/assets/images/Screen-Shot-2023-01-22-at-10.54.43-copy.jpg"
-custom_excerpt: The timeline and reasoning behind why I shut down Narro, the best way to listen to the internet.
+description: The timeline and reasoning behind why I shut down Narro, the best way to listen to the internet.
 date: '2023-01-30 14:01:58'
 tags: